-More information, including registration, faculty, agenda, and parking and directions, can be found on this website.
-If you have any additional questions, please contact the Department of Pharmacy Practice and Science (PPS) at (410) 706-7338 or firstname.lastname@example.org.
+More information, including registration, faculty, and an agenda can be found on this website.
+If you have any additional questions, please contact the Department of Pharmacy Practice and Science at (410) 706-7338 or email@example.com.

 |The University of Maryland School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 Successful completion of this activity requires participants' signature on a signature sheet, participation in the entire activity, and completion of an online activity evaluation survey.
 Statements of credit will be posted to participants' CPE Monitor profile within three weeks of successful completion of this activity.|